 Higher Education Act of 1965, as amended)

-ACCJC Accreditation Standard II.A.14
+ACCJC Accreditation Standard 2

 Career Education Programs are a sequence of courses that prepares students with the knowledge and skills that leads to entry level employment.
 The Governing Board shall approve all programs identified within this category based on the recommendation of the Curriculum and Instruction Council.